The Optimistic Voices or, Pickle – A Novel Upscale Commercial Debut Fiction

 Wilfred, Fanny and Floyd: Autobiographical Sketches from a Culinary Genius

-Author's Home: Norfolk, England
+Author's Home: Norfolk, England World Rights

-E BOOK AVAILABLE: Click here: Wilfred Fanny &
+E BOOK AVAILABLE: Click here: Wilfred Fanny & Floyd

 The Letters and Journals of Mr. Wilfred Ginge Humor/Cats

-Wilfred Ginge, aspiring author and ginger cat from the McGinge clan in N. Ireland, writes to famous authors for publishing advice, assisted by his faithful friend Gayle, who lives with him rent
+Wilfred Ginge, aspiring author and ginger cat from the McGinge clan in N. Ireland, writes to famous authors for publishing advice, assisted by his faithful friend Gayle, who lives with him rent free.
+Illustrated.

 Carsten Krieger Photography

-Made in Ireland - A culinary journey
+Ireland's Food Year - A culinary journey

 Carsten Krieger is a landscape photographer based in Ireland.
 His first book was The Fertile Rock: Seasons in the Burren (Collins Press, 2006), which was followed by The West of Ireland(Collins Press, 2009).
 His next book, The Ireland’s Glorious Landscape, was published by O’Brien Press in Spring 2010 and was followed by The Wild Flowers of Ireland, published by Gill & Macmillan in Autumn 2010, Ireland’s Coast (O’Brien Press, 2012) and The Irish Wildlife Year (Gill & Macmillan, 2012).
 His latest book, Ireland's Wild Atlantic Way, was published by The O'Brien Press in 2015.
 His next two books, Ireland's Ancient East and Ireland's Beautiful North were published in 2017.
 Forthcoming are Ireland's Islands and The Shannon.

 Author’s Home: County Clare, Ireland World Rights